masudsaiful/javascript-async-await-step-by-step-tutorial/README.md

 # Output: 50

 Though often assigned to any variable in Javascript, anonymous function variable invokation must be in function call format 'functionName()':

-// This will return entire function definition const arrowFuncName = function () {
+// this will return entire function definition const arrowFuncName = function () {
   return 'Something';
 }